Radon Testing Frequently Asked Questions

 For non-real estate transactions, consider conducting the test yourself.
 By following the directions you can get an accurate understanding of your home's radon levels.

 You can test for radon using a do-it-yourself test kit.
-They are available free from the Missouri Department of Health and Senior Services or for $20 - $40 at a hardware store.
+They are available for purchase on this website, from the Missouri Department of Health and Senior Services or from a local hardware store.
 You may wish to confirm these tests by hiring a professional to deploy a Continuous Radon Monitor.

 You can run a non-professional passive radon test, as the home seller in advance of selling your home.
 It may help you with insight to a potential hidden cost before negotiations on the price of your home.
 It is unlikely a homeowner's at home test will satisfy the buyers need to test for Radon.